alonzi/DAACS-Intro-to-R/part-III.md

 ### Exercise 2
 1. Take a look at the Environment panel
-2. Investigate MCDTypeTable with the GUI
+2. Investigate `StewartCastleVillage` with the GUI
-3. Investigate MCDTypeTable with code
+3. Investigate `StewartCastleVillage` with code
    * use typeof(...)
    * use length(...)